 The percent of Lincoln County high school students who reported binge drinking in the last 30 days was slightly higher at 17% when compared to Wisconsin (13%) and U.S. (14%) in 2019.
 During that same year, 14% of high school students reported using marijuana in the past 30 days, which was lower than the state (20%) and the U.S. (22%).
-Use of prescription pain medication, heroin and methamphetamines among Lincoln County high school students was comparable to Wisconsin and the U.S. 7 of high school students who had one alcoholic drink in the past students who binge drank in the past month of high school of high school students who ever misused prescription pain medicine of high school students who have used heroin (WI 1%, U.S. 2%)
+Use of prescription pain medication, heroin and methamphetamines among Lincoln County high school students was comparable to Wisconsin and the U.S. 7 of high school students who had one alcoholic drink in the past month of high school students who binge drank in the past month of high school students who used marijuana in the past month of high school students who ever misused prescription pain medicine (WI 11%, U.S. 14%) 3% of high school students who have used heroin (WI 1%, U.S. 2%) 2% of high school students who have used meth